-- The entire location, neighboring properties surrounding areas, structure(s) and equipment need to be considered. - the main focus is - To prevent potential contaminate from incoming into contact with food product - Contaminants may be airborne contaminants - Farms, Waste dispose, Flooding area - Overhead condensate, Chipping points, Rust Dusts
+- The entire location, neighboring properties surrounding areas, structure(s) and equipment need to be considered. - the main focus is - To prevent potential contaminate from incoming into contact with food product - Contaminants may be airborne contaminants - Farms, Waste dispose, Flooding area - Overhead condensate, Chipping point, Rust Dusts and working orderly to prevent crosscontamination

 - The facilities should be designed so that product flows in one direction only

 - Should be separated

 - raw ingredients

 - their containers

 - Should be separated

 - waste

 - and their source of contamination

+- Prevention of cross contamination

-The facilities should be designed so that product could flow in one direction only, each area have to be separated and convenience to work, prevent recontamination have to be concerned.
+- All facilities should be designed so that product flows in one direction only - available space for machine/ equipment installation - easily access to clean

+Each area have to be separated and convenience to work and prevent recontamination have to be concerned.

-- All ingredients should be kept in appropriate temperature and relative humidity - Keep away raw ingredients from finished product - Accessibility of storage area must be considered
+- All ingredients should be kept in proper temperature and relative humidity - Keep away raw ingredients from finished product - Consider accessibility of storage area